Pieter T

 Pieter Tuhoro (born 1987), known by his stage name Pieter T, is a New Zealand R&B singer and music producer.
 He was originally a member in the short lived music group, Boyband in 2006.
 Pieter T made his solo musical debut in 2009 with the single Cold Nights followed by the singles, Stay With Me, Can't Stop Loving You and Something Else which peaked at number six on the NZ Radio Charts.
 His latest release is the single the Business feat.
 PNC and Dei Hamo off his debut album Life, Love and Lessons.

 Career

 In 2006, Pieter won a radio station competition on The Edge to become a member in a manufactured New Zealand boy band.
-As part of the group he was given the nickname, (Cute Boy).
-Since the band disbanded in late 2006, he has been the only member to continue pursuing a music career.
+As part of the group he was given the nickname, (Hot Boy).
+Since the band disbanded early 2007, he has been the only member to continue pursuing a music career.

 In late 2008, Pieter met NZ urban artist Chong Nee who co-signed him to Kog Mastering / trading as Handmade Records.
 Kog Studio quickly starting working alongside him as he brought in producers such as Rahxx, Paurini Wiringi and David Nesian to create tracks for his debut album.